ZhanLu00/Kpop-related-ATM-System/phase2/ATM/README.md

 # ATM

-This program allows users can create to create or access their bank accounts(debt or asset).
+This program allows users can create to create or access their bank accountRequests(debt or asset).
-From there, users are able to view their account balance(s), transfer money between their accounts, transfer money to another user's account, withdraw money, pay bills, deposit money by entering a cheque or cash into the machine.
+From there, users are able to view their account balance(s), transfer money between their accountRequests, transfer money to another user's account, withdraw money, pay bills, deposit money by entering a cheque or cash into the machine.

 ## Motivation